LAN Automation: Step-by-Step Deployment

 Stop LAN Automation

-You stop LAN automation to finish discovering all required devices and to prevent inadvertent discovery of additional devices.
+You can stop LAN automation to finish discovering all required devices and to prevent inadvertent discovery of additional devices.

 After you click Stop: